geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 And yeah, then how about the FastSync?

 ##### **Nimlgen** [[00:33:08](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1988)]
 Yeah, I mean, I actually haven't seen any disassembler, but both of you.
 Yeah, I can do AQL.
 I mean, yes, I've said we're going to have some problems with the synchronization because AQL has only one way to synchronize.
-It's just the atomic decrement while we just use...
-Well, yeah, but yeah, we can...
+It's just the atomic decrement while we just use..
+Well, yeah, but yeah, we can..

 ##### **Geohot** [[00:33:32](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2012)]
 AQL has a PM4 backdoor you can use.